Wondermongering/AIDirector/docs/api.md

 Writes conversation transcripts to plain text and JSON log files for later analysis.

 These classes are defined in `main.py` and are intended to be composed by `AIOrchestrator` when running a chat session.

+## DialogicTurnCoordinator

+Coordinates sub-turns where multiple models collaborate on a single response.
+Models can interrupt the cycle by emitting `[INTERRUPT]` in their output.